OCIA - Order of Christian Initiation for Adults

 Pre-Catechumenate

 In the Pre-Catechumenate, individuals are called to Encounter Christ.
 At this stage, candidates are referred to as "Inquirers," because they are exploring and discerning.
 The Pre-Catechumenate can begin anytime in the calendar year.
-Inquirers are assigned a "mentor" that they will meet with regularly, and formal Pre-Catechumenate classes begin in January each year.
-Meetings are weekly, typically on Wednesday evenings.
+Inquirers are assigned a "mentor" that they will meet with regularly, and formal Pre-Catechumenate classes begin in July each year.
+Meetings are weekly, typically on Tuesday evenings.

 Once an Inquirer has discerned that they are ready to begin formal instruction in the faith, they will go through the Rite of Entrance into the Catechumenate.
-This typically occurs the First or Second Sunday of Lent.

 Catechumenate